MicheleZullo/Enigmabox-NewIdentity/README.md

 ============================

 Let you change your Identity on the Enigmabox Router.
-Change your cjdns Identity (Public-Key, Private-Key and IPv6)
+Change your cjdns-protocol, encrypted Identity (Public-Key, Private-Key and IPv6)

 Installation: